Gofeiyang/Gofeiyang.github.io/_pages/about.md

 <h2 style="color: #2E86C1;">Feiyang Yu</h2>

 <p>Welcome to my personal website!
 I am <strong>Feiyang Yu</strong>, a passionate software engineer with a strong background in Electrical and Computer Engineering.
-I graduated with a <em>Master of Science in ECE</em> from Duke University and a <em>Bachelor of Science in Computer Science</em> from Hangzhou University of Electronic Science and Technology, where I graduated with honors.</p>
+I graduated with a <em>Master of Engineering in ECE</em> from Duke University and a <em>Bachelor of Science in Computer Science</em> from Hangzhou Dianzi University, where I graduated with honors.</p>

 <hr>